cybozu-go/cke/docs/design.md

     If anything is different, `cke` will updates the cluster.

-    * If not all control plane nodes are operational, `cke` does not start initial setup nor modify etcd cluster configuration.
+    * If not all control plane nodes are operational, `cke` does not execute the bootstrap nor maintenance of the etcd cluster.
         This is to avoid disruption of the cluster.

-    * Even if some worker nodes are not operational, `cke` continues to check and update the cluster.
+    * As for other operations than etcd cluster bootstrap and maintenance, `cke` continues to check and update the cluster even if some nodes are not operational.

 * Assets are compiled into Docker images.